Donna R. Gore

 “When it comes to the death penalty, some victims get more respect than others.
 It’s a system that picks and chooses, often arbitrarily.
 If the crime is high profile and the victim is high status, then the death penalty might be a possibility.
 Media and politics play a big part.
 Seemingly, most victims and their families aren’t important enough to merit the time, expense, and effort of a death penalty prosecution – prosecutors working tirelessly for months, placing other cases on the back burner, going that extra ten thousand miles in pursuit of ”ultimate justice.” (from David Kaczynski blog)

-David Kaczynski is also a victim in his own right… However, many crime victims cringe and often are uncomfortable in his presence, as some feel he “hasn’t earned his stripes” in the club of true crime victimization… Guilt by association, this writer guesses… Some detest him for his brother’s actions – a 17 year hunt and murder-maiming spree, until Ted was finally arrested in 1996.
+David Kaczynski is a victim in his own right.
+However, many crime victims cringe and often are uncomfortable in his presence, as some feel he “hasn’t earned his stripes” in the club of true crime victimization.
+Guilt by association, some detest him for his brother’s actions – a 17 year hunt and murder-maiming spree, until Ted was finally arrested in 1996.
 Ted avoided the death penalty after the U.S. Justice Department was convinced by his family and others, that his delusions, (commensurate with paranoid schizophrenia) occurred prior to his violent behaviors.
 The Unabomber: The World Was His Target Practice

 Leave a Reply